Certificate III in Security Operations

 During Independent study clients, will read course texts, undertake their own research, undertake homework activities and practice applying knowledge and skills developed in appropriate contexts.
 Clients will also be provided support via telephone and e-mail by our trainers.

 Clients who are employed in the security industry while undertaking the course may develop and apply knowledge and skills learned in security industry workplaces.
 Security industry licensing requirements must be addressed.
 This is not a course requirement and is purely at clients’ discretion to assist them develop and apply knowledge and skills in security workplaces.
 Security industry licensing requirements must be addressed.
 It is the clients’ responsibility for implementing such an arrangement with employers and securing the relevant security license.
-Refer to the licensing section of this flyer for further details.
+Refer to the licensing section of this page for further details.

 Some units of competency have common content so we therefore adopt a ‘clustered’ approach to assessment where units are assessed in conjunction with others.
 Some units of competency are stand-alone units and are assessed independently of others.